canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 The `SigleOrDefault` method throws an exception when it finds more than one element matching a condition.
 But, with multiple matching elements, the `FirstOrDefault` method returns the first of them without signaling any problem.

-Let's pick between `FirstOrDefault` and `SingleOrDefault` to show the query intent.
+Let's pick between `FirstOrDefault` and `SingleOrDefault` to show the query's intent.
 Let's prefer `SingleOrDefault` to retrieve a unique matching element from a collection.

 ## Mistake 4: Use FirstOrDefault without null checking